|Jet in Carina WFC3 IR [Courtesy NASA]

-In short, there is absolutely no substance to the claim that science is responsible for the perceived large-scale, widespread decline in morality or living standards.
+In short, there is absolutely no substance to the claim that science is responsible for the perceived decline in morality or living standards.
 And there is absolutely no substance to the claim that religion is responsible for this perceived decline either.
 This "decline," by all objective measures, is highly exaggerated in the public arena, both from the secular left and the religious right.
-This perception of steep decline is, by all indications, a regrettable consequence of the media's fascination with bad news, and the overall scientific and mathematical illiteracy of the public.
+It is a regrettable consequence of the media's fascination with bad news, and the overall scientific and mathematical illiteracy of the public.

 Thus society certainly needs to redouble its efforts to educate youth, preparing them for a global information-focused economy, and to guide them through the ever-changing landscape of potentially destructive paths, ranging from alcohol, tobacco, drugs and crime, to sexually transmitted diseases and out-of-wedlock births.
 But this is an arena where both science and religion can join hands in benefiting society.
 Science can study and document the dangers of social ills and our progress (or lack of progress) in combatting them.
 Religion can work with both youth and adults to help them recognize their obligations to the larger human family, both locally and globally, and also to recognize the futility of resorting to violence, gangs and warfare to settle differences.